What is Measurement & Verification?

 Energy Conservation Measures

 We have spoken a little bit about ECM’s, but I want us to understand just a little more.
-Any time you conduct a project, or implement a technology, to reduce the consumption of energy, it is an ECM.
+Any time you conduct a project or implement a technology, to reduce the consumption of energy, it is an ECM.
 There are vast amounts of different ECM’s that you can perform in your facility, from Co-Gen, LED retrofits, to Load Balancing.
-Many ECM’s cannot happen and be effective, until other ECM’s have happened and function as intended.
-Having Metering and a Virtual Energy Manager, are great ways to be secure in the knowledge you are taking appropriate steps to reducing your energy consumption.
-Having a cohesive and complete understanding of your building profile, is the very first step to assessing the type of ECM that is best for you.
+Many ECM’s cannot happen and be effective until other ECM’s have happened and function as intended.
+Having Metering and a Virtual Energy Manager, are great ways to be secure in the knowledge you are taking appropriate steps to reduce your energy consumption.
+Having a cohesive and complete understanding of your building profile is the very first step to assessing the type of ECM that is best for you.

 Probably one of the most important things you need to have the capacity to do is compare data from BEFORE your ECM, and the data POST-ECM.
 This is why I stressed the importance of creating an accurate baseline.
 You cannot truly know your savings, or the energy you are not consuming if you did not know your consumption before.
 Verification serves many purposes, but chief among them is the confidence it gives you knowing you made the correct choice, and the contractor did what they were paid to do.
 Many stories have come from Solar Panels not really providing the savings they were promised.
 To avoid any of the pitfalls of poorly thought out ECM’s and their implementation, we cannot stress enough the importance of Metering and a Virtual Energy Manager.

 Energy Management & Conservation Systems – The Energy Metering, Submetering & Verification Process